mstr-Wolf/browserBot/docs/attendClass.md

 ```
 - Description: Intended time to close driver
 - Type: float
-- Note: 'self.set_class_length' returns hour, minute and, if necessary, second, from the float value of 'self.length'
+- Note: 'self.length_parser' returns hour, minute and, if necessary, second, from the float value of 'self.length'
 ```

 ### self.meet_url